rockdaboot/wget2/docs/wget2_manual.md

   You may define more than one additional header by specifying --header more than once.

-      wget --header='Accept-Charset: iso-8859-2' \
+      wget2 --header='Accept-Charset: iso-8859-2' \
            --header='Accept-Language: hr'        \
              http://fly.srk.fer.hr/

   Specification of an empty string as the header value will clear all previous user-defined headers.

-  As of Wget 1.10, this option can be used to override headers otherwise generated automatically.
-This example instructs Wget to connect to localhost, but to specify foo.bar in the "Host" header:
+  This option can be used to override headers otherwise generated automatically.
+This example instructs Wget2 to connect to localhost, but to specify foo.bar in the "Host" header:

-      wget --header="Host: foo.bar" http://localhost/
+      wget2 --header="Host: foo.bar" http://localhost/

-  In versions of Wget prior to 1.10 such use of --header caused sending of duplicate headers.

 * --max-redirect=number